 The Hidden Dangers of Petroleum Jelly…time for a Healthy Alternative

 Many generations of mothers and daughters used petroleum jelly.
-There's a reason to change.There are few products whose popularity has spanned decades, and petroleum jelly is one them.
-To this day, this cabinet-staple can be found in bathrooms of young and old.
+There's a reason to change.There are few products whose popularity has spanned decades, and petroleum jelly is one of them.
+To this day, this cabinet staple can be found in bathrooms of young and old.
 If you’re like me, your grandma sang its praises, explaining that it could moisturize your lips, coax off a too-tight ring, heal a wound, and cure diaper rash.
 She used it, your mom used it, and, therefore, you probably have a plastic container of it somewhere in your house.
 But did you know, despite its laundry list of uses, that petroleum jelly is bad for you?

 Just like the name suggests, petroleum jelly (petrolatum) is derived from petroleum, a toxic crude oil, which means it is not sustainable or eco-friendly.
 When properly refined, petrolatum is said to have no known health concerns.
-However, according some sources, petrolatum is often not fully refined in the US, which means it can be contaminated with toxic chemicals called polycyclic aromatic hydrocarbons (PAHs).
+However, according to some sources, petrolatum jelly is often not fully refined in the US, which means it can be contaminated with toxic chemicals called polycyclic aromatic hydrocarbons (PAHs).

 Petroleum jelly has the unique ability to absorb into our skin and lock itself into place in between cells in our lipid barrier.
 Manufacturers of the stuff will tell you this creates long lasting, smooth skin.
 But truth be told, petroleum jelly is bad for you and has no moisturizing properties of its own.
 Instead, it acts as an impermeable barrier to the skin.
-Sure it will lock in whatever moisture is underneath it to give your skin the appearance of moisturized skin, but petroleum jelly's side effects include locking in any dirt, sweat, or bacteria that exists.
+Sure it will lock in whatever moisture is underneath it to give your skin the appearance of moisturized skin, but petroleum jelly's side effects on skin include locking in any dirt, sweat, or bacteria that exists.
 This barrier will also deter any added moisture or beneficial ingredients from other products from reaching the skin.
 Petroleum jelly's dangers are made worse by the fact that it is not water soluble, it does not easily wash away, which means it can build up in your system over time.

 Petroleum jelly is used in a lot of personal care items, especially in lip balms - just think of how easily it can be ingested!
 Try our Lip Yummies, Lip Skinnies and B Glossy Lip Gloss instead as they are free of petroleum-based ingredients.